Your Voice: Denbighshire County Council Concerns and Complaints Policy

 Denbighshire County Council is committed to dealing effectively with any concerns or complaints you may have about our service.
 We aim to clarify any issues about which you are not sure.
 If possible, we'll put right any mistakes we may have made.
 We will provide any service you're entitled to which we have failed to deliver.
 If we got something wrong, we'll apologise and where possible we'll try to put things right.
 We also aim to learn from our mistakes and use the information we gain to improve our services.

 When you express your concerns or complain to us, we will usually respond in the way we explain below.
 However, sometimes you may have a statutory right of appeal (e.g. against a refusal to grant you planning permission or a decision not to give your child a place in a particular school).
 So, rather than investigate your concern, we will explain to you how you can appeal.
 Sometimes, you might be concerned about matters that are not decided by us (for example issues for the Planning Inspectorate) and we will then advise you about how to make your concerns known.
 Also, this policy does not apply if the matter relates to a Freedom of Information or Data Protection issue.
-In this circumstance, you should contact information@denbighshire.gov.uk or telephone 01824 708004.
+You can email us at information@denbighshire.gov.uk or telephone 01824 708004.

 If you are approaching us for a service for the first time, (e.g. reporting a faulty street light or pothole, requesting an appointment etc.) then this policy doesn't apply.
 You should first give us a chance to respond to your request.
 If you make a request for a service and then are not happy with our response, you will be able to make your concern known through the process described herein.
 If we miss a bin collection we would normally look at this as a request for service but should this not be dealt with, or reoccur it would be a matter for complaint.